Roof Components - Split Rafters

 End: The remainder goes into the last field.

-Divide: The remainder is split equally between the first and the last field.
+Distribute: The remainder is distributed equally between the first and the last field.

-If no fixed spacing has been entered, this field has no significance.
+If no fixed spacing was entered, this field has no meaning.
 Therefore it does not matter what is set here.

-Free spacing: As an alternative to the fixed bay dimension, a free bay dimension can be entered.
-The program will then automatically search for the next smaller value with which the members fit evenly into the remaining span.
-No remainder will remain.
+Free spacing: As an alternative to the fixed spacing, a free spacing can be entered.
+The program then automatically searches for the next smaller value that allows the bars to fit evenly into the remaining field.
+No remainder remains.

-After leaving the field, the actual spacing will be calculated and displayed automatically.
+After leaving the field, the actual spacing is calculated and displayed automatically.
 However, the program remembers the originally entered value for the next time this dialog box is opened.
-In addition, the number of members that fit into the remaining span with this spacing is calculated and displayed in the field 'Members in remaining span'.
+In addition, the number of bars that fit into the remaining field with this spacing is calculated and displayed in the 'Bars in remaining field' field.

-Members in remaining span: This field displays the number of members in the remaining span resulting from the entry in the fields 'Fixed bay dimension' or 'Free bay dimension'.
-However, you can also refrain from entering a bay dimension and instead enter the desired number of members in the remaining span directly.
+Bars in remaining field: This field displays the number of bars in the remaining field that result from the entry in the 'Fixed spacing' or 'Free spacing' field.
+However, you may also choose not to enter a spacing and instead directly enter the desired number of bars in the remaining field.

-In the left column of the fields you can make entries and thus influence the division of the members.
-In the right column the values that you have saved for the standard cases are displayed.
-This is done with the 'remember >' button.
+In the left column of the fields you can make entries and thus influence the division of the bars.
+In the right column the values that have been remembered (= saved) for the standard cases are displayed.
+You do this with the 'remember >' button.

-You can at any time transfer the remembered values from the right side to the left with the '< apply' button.
-Additionally, you can set which values should be displayed when opening the dialog box.
+The remembered values can be transferred from the right side to the left side at any time using the '< adopt' button.
+Additionally, you can set which values should be displayed when the dialog box is opened.
 This is done with the drop list 'Automatically load on opening:'

 empty: The fields are empty each time the dialog box is opened.

-last: The last entries you made on the left side are displayed again as defaults.
-With the last entered value (fixed bay dimension or free bay dimension) the new span is then calculated automatically and the new number 'Members in remaining span' is shown.
-If you worked with a free bay dimension, the displayed value may differ.
-Suppose you previously entered a value of 0.700.
-Due to the remaining span a spacing of 0.653 resulted and was displayed.
+last: The last entries you made on the left side are shown again as defaults.
+Using the last entered value (fixed spacing or free spacing), the new field is then calculated automatically and the new number 'Bars in remaining field' is displayed.
+If you worked with a free spacing, the displayed value may differ.
+Suppose you entered a value of 0.700 last time.
+Due to the remaining field a spacing of 0.653 resulted and was then displayed.
 However, the program remembered the input value of 0.700.
-The next time the dialog box is opened the new remaining span will be calculated with the spacing 0.700 and this time a spacing of 0.684 results.
-Then the value 0.684 will be displayed.
+When the dialog box is opened next time, the new remaining field is calculated with the spacing 0.700 and this time a spacing of 0.684 results.
+Then the value 0.684 is displayed.

 remembered: Each time the dialog box is opened, the values that you saved with the 'remember >' button are recalled.
-Even if you changed the default values last time, the remembered values will again be provided in the left column.
-This way you always get your standard values as defaults while still being able to adjust them for individual cases.
+Even if you last changed the default values, the remembered values will again be presented in the left column.
+This way you always get your standard values as defaults and can still adjust them for individual cases.

 Change Division Rule

-If rafters were entered using the function 'Divide Field (Division Rafters)', these rafters remembered the division rule with which they were entered.
-You can change this rule afterwards and then the rafters will be redistributed according to the changed rule.
+If rafters were entered with the function 'Divide field (dividing rafters)', those rafters retained the division rule with which they were entered.
+This rule can be changed afterwards and then the rafters are redistributed according to the modified rule.

-To change the division rule, start the function and then select a rafter of the field or right-click on one of the rafters and then choose the function from the context menu.
+To change the division rule, start the function and then select a rafter of the field or right-click on one of the rafters and select the function from the context menu.

 Last updated